Gunmen kill 14 in ambush on main South Sudan highway - police

-JUBA Gunmen ambushed a convoy of buses and other vehicles travelling on a major highway in South Sudan on Thursday, killing at least 14 passengers and wounding 35, police said.
+JUBA (Reuters) - Gunmen ambushed a convoy of buses and other vehicles travelling on a major highway in South Sudan on Thursday, killing at least 14 passengers and wounding 35, police said.

 The unknown gunmen attacked the convoy as it drove towards Juba on a highway linking the South Sudan capital with Nimule, on the country's southern border with Uganda.